 They Celebrate With Their Work Family

 Several people that told me they would be working today were those that worked in healthcare or public service positions.
 These folks seem to take working in holidays in stride and understand that it is just part of the career they chose.
 They celebrate with those they work with or to serve either at work (carry-ins,etc.) or after their shift.
 “It doesn’t really feel like a sacrifice to work on a holiday when you are saving someones life, caring for a sick child, or fighting a fire.

 Travel around the holidays can be chaotic.
 I have a friend from high school that used to work a few holidays every year from home.
 She’s not working this year, but she said she never really minded work on the holidays because she had a remote position so she was still at home.
 She worked her business into the turkey cook time and was still able to watch the parade on T.V. ”Sometimes I liked the excuse of working Thanksgiving,” she told me, “…it got us out of traveling if we didn’t feel like it!”

 I was impressed by everyone’s positive sentiments about working the holidays.
 It put a fresh perspective on it for me.
 I’m thankful I don’t have to work on Thanksgiving, but I sure do appreciate all of you that do!

-Amy McDonald works with several employment websites and is the President and CEO at REKRUTR.
+Amy McDonald is the President and CEO at REKRUTR.
 She has been working in the human resources and recruiting industry for over 20 years.
 Amy has worked with hundreds of recruitment professionals throughout her career, training best practices in sourcing candidates and refining the recruitment process.
-In her spare time, Amy participates as a thought leader in Recruiting for BIZCATALYST360°
+In her spare time, Amy participates as a thought leader and contributor for recruitment information with BIZCATALYST360.